shbatm/MMM-KeyBindings/README.md

 The primary features are:

-1. Captures input from an Amazon Fire Stick remote control using a python-based daemon to capture and process the input.
-See: [Why Fire Stick?](#WhyFire) and [Why python-evdev?](#WhyPython)
+1. Control from Amazon Fire Stick remote control or other bluetooth device.
+See: [Why Fire Stick?](https://github.com/shbatm/MMM-KeyBindings/wiki/Background-Information#WhyFire) and [Why python-evdev?](https://github.com/shbatm/MMM-KeyBindings/wiki/Background-Information#WhyPython)
+2. Customizeable keyboard navigation and control.
-2. Captures input from a standard keyboard on the local server or a remote screen.
-Basic navigation keys are captured, but this can be changed in the config.
+    *  Basic navigation keys are captured, but this can be changed in the config.
+3. External control via HTTP GET calls.
-3. Creates a HTTP "Notify" server to allow module notifications to be sent via HTTP GET calls from an external source.
-See: [Why a Notify Server?](#WhyNotify)
+    * Creates a HTTP "Notify" server to allow module notifications to be sent  from an external source.
+See: [Why a Notify Server?](https://github.com/shbatm/MMM-KeyBindings/wiki/Background-Information#WhyNotify)
-4. Assigns Special Keys that can be used to perform various actions such as turing on/off the screen.
+4. Context-based "Special Keys" can be used to perform various actions such as turing on/off the screen.
+See [Special Keys](#SpecialKeys).
-5. Special Keys are processed in a "queue" to allow multiple context-based assignments (e.g. one key will turn on the screen if it's off, otherwise it will open an On Screen Menu).
-See [Special Keys](#SpecialKeys) below.
-6. Passes keys to other modules for action via notifcation.
+6. Key Presses are sent other modules for action via notifcation.
 7. Allows a module to "take focus", allowing other modules to ingore keypresses when a particular module has focus (e.g. in a pop-up menu).
 8. Allows for multiple instances of the MagicMirror to be open on different screens and be independently controlled.